Châu Đốc (city): Landmarks

 The Phước Điền Temple is located in Châu Đốc.
 It is an official historic monument of Vietnam.
 The Victoria Hotel is the only notable hotel in the area.
 There are also many hotels in the center near the main market area, where you can get good value for money accommodation.
 There are other hotels that are situated near Nui Sam.
 There are a couple of new hotels on the road to Sam Mountain.
 A worthwhile option to consider is a night (or two) in one of the floating hotels (there are 2, one reachable via footbridge, the other via boat).

 Sam Mountain, being the highest mountain in Mekong Delta (284 m), is a famous mountain in Châu Đốc, about 7 km from the city.

 Tây An Temple, dating from 1847, is near the city.

 Population

-Vietnamese, Cham, and Khmer live together in harmony.
+Châu Đốc's population primarily consists of the Vietnamese, Cham, and Khmer.
 The three main religions in this region are Mahayana Buddhism (Kinh/Vietnamese); Theravada Buddhism (Khmer), and Sunni Islam (Chams).
 The total population is around 120,000 with a vast majority of Kinh (Viet).

-As of 2003, the district had a population of 112,155.
+In 2003, the district had a population of 112,155.
 The district covers an area of 100 km2.

-in April 2019, the city had a population of 101,765.
+As of April 2019, the city had a population of 101,765.